 The Loss Foundation helps support those who have lost loved ones to cancer.
 They have support groups in London and have other supportive events.
 They provide bereavement information on their website to support those who live too far to attend the support groups.

 An independent network that provides free advice about money, legal issues, housing health and social welfare issues.
 Often provides advice in English and other languages.

 Provides free advice about money, legal issues, housing health and social welfare issues.

 Cruse provides bereavement counselling.
-It offers help, support and information to anyone facing bereavement or who have been bereaved.
+It offers help, support and information to anyone facing bereavement or who has been bereaved.
 It has a network of local branches throughout the UK.

 Helpline: 0808 808 1677